Baqend/guide/src/index.md

 console.log(activity.id); // undefined
 ```

-To actually persist an embeddable you must assign the embedded object to an entity and save the entire entity.
+To actually persist an embeddable you have to assign the embedded object to an entity and save the entire entity.
 ```js
 var activity = new DB.Activity({start: new Date()});
 var todo = new DB.Todo({name: 'My first Todo', activities: new DB.List()});